seomoz/qless-py/README.md

 should be made from the end of pipelines towards the start.
 It will also be necessary to upgrade your `qless-web` install if you're using it.

-- Pre-empts workers running jobs for which they've lost their lock
+- Preempts workers running jobs for which they've lost their lock
 - Improved coverage (98%, up from 71%), all of which was worker code
 - Debugging signals
 - Resumable workers